Get out of your grilling rut with this juicy Grilled Turkey Breast recipe perfect for any time of the year.

 Use a brick

-If your meat does not have a true flat side to grill, you may want to use a brick to hold it down.
+If your meat does not have a true flat side to grill, the best way I've found is to use a brick to hold it down.
 Simply wrap a brick with clean, aluminum foil, heat it in your grill while pre-heating, then place it on top of the meat.
 Make sure you have a good high heat glove or mitt to use to pick up the brick!

 I cooked this Grilled Turkey Breast recipe with and without a brick depending on the shape of the particular breast.
 I prefer using the brick in this recipe, but it's not necessary.